Psychological Healing

 Now, you make a good point about appealing “to those on the fence who might have been told all of their lives that they are garbage.”
 These are today’s lost sheep who have wandered off into spiritual wilderness because of family dysfunction.
 The deceit, the game-playing, and the abuse that have been inflicted on children—by parents, mind you, who claim that sin and hell are old-fashioned up-tight ideas and who have discarded the fear of God—have created generations of poor lost souls, completely lacking in moral guidance, who feel like garbage.

 The sad thing is that, when we listen to Christ’s own words, we hear what will happen to garbage.
 Fire.
-Yet Christ speaks of the fire as a warning to us; He speaks in mercy, with real love, for behind the warning is a final plea.
+Yet Christ speaks of the fire as a warning to us; He speaks in mercy, with real love, for behind His warning is a final plea.

 Tell sinners that no one shall escape My hand; if they run away from My Merciful Heart, they will fall into My Just Hands.

-—told to Saint Faustina by Jesus,
+—as told to Saint Faustina

 Two Choices